gridscale/gscloud/development.md

 - Set return code != 0 in case of error.
 Errors don't have to be JSON.
 - Don't be too noisy.
 If there is nothing to tell, don't print anything.
 - When using IP addresses in examples use [203.0.113.0/24](https://tools.ietf.org/html/rfc5737) prefix for IPv4 addresses and [2001:db8::/32](https://tools.ietf.org/html/rfc3849) prefix for IPv6 addresses.

+## Building and testing

+- Run `make` to build and `make test` to run tests for your platform
+- Run `goreleaser build --snapshot --rm-dist` to test build for all supported platforms.
+Make sure to install [GoReleaser](https://goreleaser.com/) before.